boufik/My-kmeans---ML/README.md

-# My-kmeans---ML
 It is my implementation of the kmeans algorithm in Machine Learning.
 In each sterp/iteration, I draw a figure/plot that depicts the way that the points are clustered.
+Each cluster has a different color and in the last iteration, I use the voronoi command to verify the results of the algorithm.
+So, the centroids are found correctly and divide the area in the same way as Voronoi Diagrammes do.